View this page in other languages: Hmong, Karen, Oromo, Somali, Spanish

 How are applications prioritized?

-Applications are reviewed and paid on a first come, first served basis through June 20th, with the following exceptions:
+Applications are reviewed and paid on a first come, first served basis except that through June 15, 2021:

 - Applications for rental arrears are processed before any applications that only contain prospective rents, and

 - Applications where the renter household income is at or below 50% of Area Median Income or one or more household members have been unemployed for 90 days or more are processed before other applications.